freeCodeCamp/freeCodeCamp/client/src/pages/learn/2022/responsive-web-design/learn-the-css-box-model-by-building-a-rothko-painting/index.md

 ---
+title: >-
-title: Introduction to the Learn the CSS Box Model by Building a Rothko Painting Project
+  Introduction to the Learn the CSS Box Model by Building a Rothko Painting Project
 block: learn-the-css-box-model-by-building-a-rothko-painting
-superBlock: Responsive Web Design
+superBlock: responsive-web-design
 ---

 ## Introduction to the Learn the CSS Box Model by Building a Rothko Painting Project